Old Dominion Athletic Conference men's basketball tournament

 The ODAC men's basketball tournament is the annual conference basketball championship tournament for the NCAA Division III Old Dominion Athletic Conference.
 The tournament has been held annually since 1977.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the ODAC's automatic bid to the NCAA Men's Division III Basketball Championship.
+The tournament winner receives the ODAC's automatic bid to the NCAA Men's Division III Basketball Championship.